matthew-z/R-net/README.md

 * The GRUs in the pair encoder and the self-matching encoder have only one layer instead of three layers.
 * Variational dropouts are applied to (1) the inputs of RNNs (2) inputs of attentions

-Furthermore, this repo added ELMo and BERT word embeddings, which further improved the model's performance.
+Furthermore, this repo added ELMo word embeddings, which further improved the model's performance.

 ### Dependency